syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/ranges.md

 ## Gradient Color

-Gradient support allows the addition of multiple colors in the range of the Linear Gauge.
+Gradient support allows the addition of multiple colors in the range.
 The following gradient types are supported in the Linear Gauge.

 * Linear Gradient
 * Radial Gradient

 ### Linear Gradient

 Using linear-gradient, colors will be applied in a linear progression.
 The start value of the linear gradient can be set using the [`startValue`](../api/linear-gauge/linearGradient/#startvalue) property.
 The end value of the linear gradient will be set using the [`endValue`](../api/linear-gauge/linearGradient/#endvalue) property.
-The color stop values such as [`color`](../api/linear-gauge/colorStopModel/#color), [`opacity`](../api/linear-gauge/colorStopModel/#opacity), and [`offset`](../api/linear-gauge/colorStopModel/#offset) are set using [`colorStop`](../api/linear-gauge/linearGradient/#colorstop) property.
-The linear gradient can be rendered for the range in the Linear Gauge by using the below example.
+The color stop values such as [`color`](../api/linear-gauge/colorStopModel/#color), [`opacity`](../api/linear-gauge/colorStopModel/#opacity), and [`offset`](../api/linear-gauge/colorStopModel/#offset) to be defined in [`colorStop`](../api/linear-gauge/linearGradient/#colorstop).

 {% tab template= "linear-gauge/ranges", sourceFiles="app/**/*.ts" %}